aendeavor/i3buntu/README.md

 #### Performance and Efficiency

 i3 and X are much more lightweight compared to GNOME or KDE.
 As a result, everything is faster.
-Through the use of a tiling window manager working with your computer feels easier, as the is no drag-n-drop, pre-defined workspaces and less use of your mouse.
+Through the use of a tiling window manager working with your computer feels easier, as there is no drag-n-drop, pre-defined workspaces and less use of your mouse.

 ## Warranty